Why Employee Recognition Programs Fail?

 Beyond that, regular surveys and company-goal tracking are great ways to determine micro and macro impacts.
 This can also give you a good idea of what is and is not working.

 Think you might need a little more help creating a killer employee recognition program?
-Try out Evergreen today!
+Try out Evergreen app today to ensure the success of your employee recognition program!

 Evergreen is an employee recognition software designed to cultivate employee engagement for better and more effective business.
 Plus, you will also be taking care of the environment as every recognition becomes a real planted tree.